 Syngas (CO/H2) serves as a crucial platform for transforming the non-petroleum carbon resources, such as coal, natural gas, shale gas and biomass, into liquid fuels and basic chemicals.
-[1-3] In that context, major efforts have focused on the direct conversion of syngas into ethanol, an ideal fuel additive, promising hydrogen carrier, and versatile building-block in chemical synthesis.[4-8] Among potential candidates, Rh-based catalysts show promising ethanol selectivity in syngas conversion in the presence of specific additives, so-called promoters.[9-12] Among them, Iron has been shown to be particularly efficient to trigger ethanol production of Rh-based catalysts.[9, 13-17] However, the promotional effect of Fe under syngas conversion conditions remains poorly understood, partly because of the ill-defined catalyst structures resulting from conventional synthetic approaches.
+[1-3] In that context, major efforts have focused on the direct conversion of syngas into ethanol, an ideal fuel additive, promising hydrogen carrier, and versatile building-block in chemical synthesis.
+[4-8] Among potential candidates, Rh-based catalysts show promising ethanol selectivity in syngas conversion in the presence of specific additives, so-called promoters.
+[9-12] Among them, Fe has been shown to be particularly efficient to trigger ethanol production of Rh-based catalysts.
+[9, 13-17] However, the promotional effect of Fe under syngas conversion conditions remains poorly understood, partly because of the ill-defined catalyst structures resulting from conventional synthetic approaches.
+For example, there are ongoing debates regarding whether the RhFe alloy or Rh-FeOx interfaces are crucial for promoting ethanol synthesis.
+[13, 14, 16, 17]

-Surface organometallic chemistry (SOMC) has emerged as a powerful synthetic methodology to generate tailored catalysts.[18-20] Specifically, SOMC exploits the surface termination of oxide supports, especially surface OH groups, MS-OH, to anchor well-defined metal precursors, $L_nMX_x$ through protonolysis, generating atomically dispersed surface species, MS-O-MLnXx-1 (ca. 1 site/nm) while releasing HX.
+In that context, Surface organometallic chemistry (SOMC) has emerged as a powerful synthetic methodology to generate tailored catalysts and to interrogate the role of composition and interfaces.
+[18-20] Specifically, SOMC exploits the surface termination of oxide supports, especially surface OH groups, M8-OH, to anchor well-defined metal precursors, LnMXx through protonolysis, generating atomically dispersed surface species, M8-O-MLnXx-1 (ca. 1 site/nm2) while releasing HX.
 Subsequent thermal treatment under vacuum or reactive atmospheres like H2 can yield isolated metal sites or nanoparticles with tailored compositions or interfaces.
 Overall, SOMC generates well-defined models of heterogeneous catalysts, where each component can be selectively introduced and their state probed through detailed characterization.
 Taken together with catalytic studies and detailed in situ or operando spectroscopic investigations, molecular-level structure-activity relationships and guideline principles can be elaborated, thus providing opportunities for rational catalyst development.
-Our group has successfully implemented this approach to explore and understand various heterogeneous catalysts used for propane dehydrogenation,[21,22] selective oxidation of methane [23] and CO2 hydrogenation.[20,24,25]
+Our group has successfully implemented this approach to explore and understand various heterogeneous catalysts used for propane dehydrogenation, [21,22] selective oxidation of methane [23] and CO2 hydrogenation.
+[20,24,25]

-Considering the unique ability of Fe to promote the formation of ethanol with Rh-based catalysts, we have thus decided to interrogate the promotional role of Fe in syngas conversion, employing SOMC to prepare well-defined RhFe@SiO2 model catalysts.
+Considering the unique ability of Fe to promote the formation of ethanol with Rh-based catalysts, here we have thus decided to interrogate the promotional role of Fe in syngas conversion, employing SOMC to prepare well-defined RhFe@SiO2 model catalysts.
 We find that the introduction of Fe dramatically enhances the activity in syngas conversion and shifts the product selectivity from almost pure methane to ethanol, along with some amount of methanol.
-Detailed in situ XAS studies demonstrate the formation of RhFe alloyed nanoparticles dispersed on a silica decorated with Fe(II) single sites and shows that the alloy remains under reaction and improve both catalyst activity and ethanol selectivity.
+Detailed in situ XAS and DRIFTS studies demonstrate the formation of RhFe alloyed nanoparticles dispersed on a silica decorated with Fe(II) single sites, avoiding the presence of bulk FeOx or Fe carbides.
+Both in situ XAS and DRIFTS studies show that the RhFe alloy remains stable under reaction, which is crucial in improving both catalyst activity and ethanol selectivity.